-1) Improved Fat Loss: In theory, because your body prefers to “burn fat” for fuel in a fasted state, it has been suggested that intermittent fasting may be superior to standard calorie reduction in supporting reductions in body fat.
+1) Altered Lipid Metabolism: In theory, because your body prefers to “burn fat” for fuel in a fasted state, it has been suggested that intermittent fasting may be superior to standard calorie reduction in supporting reductions in body fat.

 I’ve not found any high quality human studies which suggest this to be the case but when it comes to general weight loss using intermittent fasting there are some things to keep in mind: